IDT-ITI/CA-SUM-360/README.md

 ## Processing Steps

 ### ERP frame extraction and transformation
-To extract the ERP frames from a 360-degrees video use the frames_extractor.py script that is available [here](https://github.com/IDT-ITI/CA-SUM-360/tree/main/scripts) and run one of the following commands (we recommend to store the extracted ERP frames in the default path ("data/output_frames"), for easier reference to these frames during the following processing steps):
+To extract the ERP frames from a 360-degrees video use the [frames_extractor.py](https://github.com/IDT-ITI/CA-SUM-360/blob/main/scripts/frames_extractor.py) script and run one of the following commands (we recommend to store the extracted ERP frames in the default path ("data/output_frames"), for easier reference to these frames during the following processing steps):

 If the 360-degrees video is in MP4 format, run the following command:
 ```